- Inpatient care in a hospital

 Part D of Medicare is the prescription drug benefit that covers outpatient prescription drugs.
 Part D is offered by private companies that have contracts with the government to offer this coverage.
 You pay a monthly premium to an insurance company for your Part D plan.
 You will either pay a copay or a percentage of the drug’s cost.
 Each Medicare prescription drug plan has a list of covered drugs, called its formulary.
 Medicare drug plans place medications in their formulary into Tiers 1-5.
 The lower the tier, the less you pay for the medication.

 Unless you have creditable drug coverage you should enroll in a Part D plan when you first go on Medicare.
 If you delay enrollment you will have to pay a late enrollment penalty.
-There are more than 25 prescription drug plans offered in Alabama for 2019.
+There are 30 prescription drug plans offered in Alabama for 2020.